Leotrein/Leotrein/README.md

 - 🌱 I’m currently studying analysis and system development at Uniritter
 - 📚 I’m currently learning HTML and CSS
 - 🔭 My interest area is fullstack development
+- 📌 I want to learn more and get some experience

 ### Best technologies